PPAKruNN/Desafio-Tecnico-Apostar/readme.md

     npm run migrate:dev
 ```

-Now, run the code
+Now, run the code in development mode.

 ```
 npm run dev
 ```

+If you want to run in production mode, run the below commands:

-Or Build and run the code:
+Build the project:

 ```
 npm run build
 ```

-and then run the code
+and then start the server:

 ```
 node ./dist/src/server.js